BNNorman/kicad-makePCB/README.md

 ##Features:-
 *Does not use pcbnew.py nor does it need pcbnew to be running

-*Zones/Keepouts can have the following shapes : Poly, Circle, Cross, Donut (open or closed) , Hollow Rectangle, Pie, rectangle, rectangle with rounded corners
+*Zones/Keepouts can have the following shapes : Poly, PolyList, Circle, Cross, Donut (open or closed) , Hollow Rectangle, Pie, rectangle, rectangle with rounded corners

 *Tracks can be Arc, Circle, Grid or just Line